CrossTheRoadElec/Phoenix5-Documentation/source/ch06b_PrepLinuxRobot.rst

 Open Tuner and connect to the same Wi-Fi network on the workstation and the Linux Device.

-Open a terminal on the device and run ifconfig.
+Open a terminal on the device and run ``ifconfig`` to display network interfaces.

 Find the ip listed under wlan0 and next to inet.